shre-db/Student-Performance-ML/README.md

 ## Introduction

 This machine learning project focuses on building and training an artificial neural network using PyTorch to predict students' performance in secondary education from attributes including student grades, demographic, social and school related features.
 Data for this project was collected from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/320/student+performance) and was preprocessed using pandas, numpy and scikit-learn.
 A transformation pipeline was built to handle categorical and numerical transformation conveniently.
 A Feed-Forward-Network was designed using linear and batch normalization layers.
 The trained scikit-learn transformers and network parameters were saved for later use.
-The model will be deployed as a web application for educational purposes.
+The model is deployed as a webservice on streamlit community cloud and can be accessed by anyone with the link for free.

 ## Results
 ![MSE-Loss-Plot](images/MSE-Loss.png)